Ibit-to/google-unlocked/README.md

 # [Google Unlocked](https://ibit.ws/post/google-unlocked/)
 Google Unlocked is an open source Chrome extension, which unlocks hidden google search results.

-The extension scans hidden links that were censored on Google search results due to complaints.
-The tool scans those complaints and extracts the links from them, puts the links back into Google results, all in matter of seconds.
+The extension scans hidden search results that were censored by Google due to complaints.
+The tool scans those complaints and extracts the links, returning them back to the search results, all in a matter of seconds.

 [Check the source code on Github](https://github.com/Ibit-to/google-unlocked) and [check the release page](https://github.com/Ibit-to/google-unlocked/releases).